M31-Capital/Investment_Theses/english/Render (RNDR).md

 RNDR token is used to pay for render requests on the network.

-*(Staking, Rev share, and network security Tokenomics are under re-develpment)*
+*(Staking, Rev share, and network security Tokenomics are under re-development)*

 ## Protocol Metrics